keimiii/twinkl/docs/Ideas/VIF_02_System_Architecture.md

    * Focus: estimate current/short-horizon alignment per dimension and uncertainty.

 2. **Coach / Explanation Layer** – Thematic, retrieval-augmented guide
-   * Activated after the VIF identifies which dimensions are problematic (crash or rut).
+   * Activated after the VIF identifies significant patterns — whether problematic (crash or rut) or positive (sustained alignment).
-   * Uses **retrieval-augmented generation (RAG)** over the user’s longer-term journal history to:
+   * Uses **retrieval-augmented generation (RAG)** over the user's longer-term journal history to:
-     * Retrieve thematically relevant entries (e.g. similar conflicts, repeated patterns).
+     * Retrieve thematically relevant entries (e.g. similar conflicts, repeated patterns, or evidence of consistent alignment).
-     * Provide context-rich explanations and reflective prompts.
+     * Provide context-rich explanations, reflective prompts, or evidence-based acknowledgment.
+   * For positive patterns, acknowledgment is infrequent and grounded in specific behaviors — never gamified (no streaks, points, or generic praise).
    * Retrieval is based on **semantic similarity**, not recency, to support pattern recognition and narrative insight.

 This separation ensures that: